-Since 1993, the Commission or the Executive Director has approved a total of thirteen fish pen permits of various types for fish pen projects associated with the CDFG's OREHP in ten grow-out locations (See Table 1).
+Since 1993, the Commission or the Executive Director has approved a total of fourteen permits of various types for fish rearing projects associated with the CDFG's OREHP in eleven grow-out locations (See Table 1).
 All of the white seabass grow-out facilities are located along the southern California bight in the local jurisdictions of the City of Santa Barbara, the City of Newport Beach, City of Avalon, County of Los Angeles, the City of Marina del Rey, the City of Redondo Beach, the City of Oxnard, the City of Huntington Beach, City of Carlsbad, City of Dana Point, the City of San Diego, and the City of Long Beach.

-Cumulative direct releases from the hatchery and grow-out facilities have totaled 395,000 white seabass beginning with 1986.
-Taking into account typical mortality rates, OREHP managers estimate that there were 17,400 OREHP-produced adult white seabass in the wild at the end of 2000.
-During calendar year 2000, 65,300 juvenile white seabass were transferred to grow-out facilities and 27,300 were ultimately released into the open ocean.
-The OREHP is currently authorized to release a maximum total of 125,000 juvenile white seabass per year from all fish pen facilities.
+Cumulative direct releases from the hatchery and grow-out facilities have totaled 502,000 white seabass from 1986 to the end of 2001.
+Taking into account typical mortality rates, CDFG estimates that there were 43,000 OREHP-produced adult white seabass in the wild at the end of 2001.
+During calendar year 2001, 66,266 juvenile white seabass were transferred to grow-out facilities and 51,724 were ultimately released into the open ocean.
+The OREHP released 100,319 juvenile seabass during that year when releases from grow-out facilities were combined with fish released directly from the hatchery.
+The OREHP is currently authorized to release a maximum total of 125,000 juvenile white seabass per year from all fish rearing facilities.
 If hatchery production remains at current levels, it would be possible to produce more than 200,000 fish for transfer to grow-out facilities.
 Before more than 125,000 juvenile white seabass could be released annually, the Joint Panel must recommend that the maximum total release number be increased, based upon completion of certain program benchmarks contained in the MOA.
 The CDFG may then request the Executive Director to approve an increase in the maximum total release number.

 A significant expansion in the grow-out facility operation has the potential to result in food and/or animal detritus which may add to the cumulative marine impacts that already exist in developed harbor settings.
-However, cumulative water quality impacts to the local marine environment resulting from the use of the proposed floating fish pen are not expected to be significant.
+However, cumulative water quality impacts to the local marine environment resulting from the use of the proposed floating fish cages are not expected to be significant.
 The relatively small numbers of seabass reared and released from the grow-out facility, local tidal flushing action, and the facility maintenance requirements contained in the Growout Procedures Manual and Special Condition No. 4 should reduce the potential cumulative impacts to marine resources to insignificant levels.